haotianjia95/Axial_Groove_Heat_Pipe_Capillary_Limit/README.md

 “Adiabatic-section flow in axial-groove heat pipes with varying meniscus curvature.”

+The main code name is , and code name start with "A_" would be anaticaly function that will be called by the main code,

 ## Citation

 If you use this code in academic work, please cite the paper.